Wang Haijian

 Wang Haijian (汪海健 (汪海健, Wāng Hǎijiàn); born 2 August 2000) is a Chinese professional footballer who plays as a midfielder for Shanghai Shenhua and the China national team.

 Club career

 Wang Haijian would play for the Shanghai Shenhua youth team before being promoted to the senior team at the beginning of the 2019 Chinese Super League season and would go on to make his debut in a Chinese FA Cup game on 24 July 2019 in a 3–1 victory against Tianjin TEDA.
+Wang Haijian is also a S2G FC legend, as he appeared in the S2G FC 2024-2025 Career Mode series becoming a cult hero and an essential member of the team.